 The decision of the dean of the Graduate School on recommendations received from the Graduate Council is final.

 In addition to being the elected representative of the graduate faculty, the Graduate Council serves as the Committee on Exceptions in an advisory capacity to the dean of the Graduate School.
 This responsibility may be discharged by the council acting as a committee of the whole, through subcommittees, or ad hoc committees consisting of selected members of the graduate faculty and graduate student body.
 Conclusions reached by the Graduate Council will be transmitted as recommendations to the dean of the Graduate School.

 The Graduate Council also serves as a committee on appeals if the student is dissatisfied with direct administrative action taken by the graduate dean.
 In such cases, the judgment of the council is final.

 The faculty at Wichita State has established a procedure to resolve disputes arising out of the classroom through the Court of Student Academic Appeals.
 The court hears appeals from students who believe they have been treated unfairly in grading.
 The court is designed to help resolve differences that cannot be settled within the framework of the student-faculty relationship and offers an important safeguard for students.

 The student must file an appeal within one semester after the grade is assigned (excluding summer).
 The court may waive the time limit if documented and verifiable exceptional circumstances cause a delay in submitting the appeal.

 Any student may use the appeals procedure.
 Forms are available in the Office of the Provost and Vice President for Academic Affairs, 109 Morrison Hall.
 The general procedure is explained to students when they pick up the form.

-Appeals for charges of plagiarism must be filed with the class instructor’s dean.
-For more information see section 2.17 of the WSU Policies and Procedures Manual (http://wichita.edu/policiesprocedures).
+Appeals for academic misconduct are handled through the Student Academic Integrity process.
+For more information see section 2.17 of the WSU Policies and Procedures Manual (https://wichita.edu/policiesprocedures).